Ahmedabdalnaser2010/wireframing/README.md

 ### Functionality
 Outlines key functionalities and interactions.
 Example: A wireframe might show how a dropdown menu will work or where buttons will be placed.

+## Types of Wireframes

+### Low-Fidelity Wireframes
+- Simple sketches or basic digital layouts
+- Focus on overall structure and functionality
+- No detailed design elements
+- Typically black and white or grayscale
+- Used early in the design process for quick iteration

+### High-Fidelity Wireframes
+- More detailed and refined versions
+- Include specific layout and design elements
+- May include some colors, fonts, and basic graphics
+- Closer to the final design
+- Used later in the process to refine details

+### Example Wireframe Type
+The wireframe shown in the project description is a low-fidelity wireframe, as it uses basic shapes and grayscale colors to represent the layout without detailed design elements.